IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 Shutdown the Raspberry Pi and disconnect it from your local network.

-The USB to Ethernet Adapter now needs to be plugged into your machine via USB.
-The Raspberry Pi and the Azure Sphere hardware should be connect to the Ethernet Switch via Ethernet cables.
-A Ethernet cable should be connnect from the switch to the USB to Ethernet Adapter connected to your machine.
+The USB to Ethernet Adapter now needs to be plugged into your machine.
+The Raspberry Pi and the Azure Sphere hardware should be connected to the Ethernet Switch using Ethernet cables.
+A Ethernet cable should be connnected from the switch to the USB to Ethernet Adapter connected to your machine.

 Turn the Ethernet Switch on to give power to the USB to Ethernet